 - Take note of the recommended microwave power levels, durations and standing times.
-These take the consistency, the quantity and the initial temperature of the food into account. - You are generally advised to select the middle duration. - Place the food on the glass tray and use shelf level 1.
+These take the consistency, the quantity and the initial temperature of the food into account. - You are generally advised to select the middle duration. - Place the food on the glass tray and place the glass tray on shelf level 1.